-Toder points out that the main ob-

-He goes on to explain that the publisher establishes a list selling price.
+Toder points out that the main obective of the bookstore, "is to supply student books and supplies and related materials that are necessary in the He goes on to explain that the publisher establishes a list selling price.
 On the question of competitive pricing with major bookstores Toder explained that Barnes and Noble, for example, sells its books at list while SICC is under list.
+SICC is under list.

 Toder also explained the reason why SICC doesn't deal in used books.
 As he put it, instructors use different books, mostly paperback and there are many changes made - both in teachers and books required.
 According to Toder, firecely competing publishers are continuously coming out with new editions, making it an impossible task to deal in used books.
-He suggested students might take advantage of the Used Book Exchange in C-111.
-Despite problems such as thefts, high turnover of instructors and required books, understaffing and lack of space, and some degree of non-cooperation from scholastic departments, Toder proudly argues that the SICC bookstore, "has audit reports comparative with any college in the city university system".
+He suggested students might take advantage of the students might take advantage of the Used Book Exchange in C-111.
+Despite problems such as thefts, high turnover of instructors and required books, understaffing and lack of space and some degree of non-cooperation from scholastic departments, Toder proudly argues that the SICC bookstore, "has audit reports comparative with any college in the city